Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 The phase space to be integrated was the following:

-where $x=2E_{f^+}/\sqrt{s}$ and the photon variables are defined in the rest system of fermion+photon \cite{Passarino:1982zp}.
-The problematic feature of the above results is the lack of variable $s'$, the invariant mass of the final state fermion pair, related the photon energy by $s'/s=1-2E_\gamma/\sqrt{s}$.
-Due to that lack, soft photon exponentiation may not be implemented, and it was decided to change to other variable.
+where $x=2E_{\mathrm{f}^+}/\sqrt{s}$ and the photon variables are defined in the rest system of fermion+photon \cite{Passarino:1982zp}.
+The problematic feature of these results is the lack of variable $s'$, the invariant mass of the final-state fermion pair, related the photon energy by $s'/s=1-2E_\gamma/\sqrt{s}$.
+Because of that lack, soft photon exponentiation may not be implemented, and it was decided to change to other variables.

-As a consequence, a new parameterization of QED corrections was published in a series of three papers from May 1989 to October 1990 \cite{Bardin:1989cw,Bardin:1990fu,Bardin:1990de} and implemented in ZFITTER: integrated cross-sections with no cut, differential in the scattering angle $\cos\theta$ cross-sections, and cross-sections integrated with cut on $\cos\theta$.
+As a consequence, a new parametrization of QED corrections was published in a series of three papers from May 1989 to October 1990 \cite{Bardin:1989cw,Bardin:1990fu,Bardin:1990de} and implemented in ZFITTER: integrated cross-sections with no cut, differential in the scattering-angle $\cos\theta$ cross-sections, and cross-sections integrated with a cut on $\cos\theta$.
 Additionally, cuts on $s'$ are possible.
-Later, this was accomplished with the account of an alternative $f^+f^-$-collinearity cut $\zeta$, 1989 to 1999 \cite{Bilenky:1989zg,Christova:1999cc,Jack:2000as}, using techniques developed in \cite{Bardin:1976qa,Akhundov:1984mm,Bardin:1987ht}.
+Later, this was accomplished with the account of an alternative $\mathrm{f}^+\mathrm{f}^-$-collinearity cut $\zeta$ \cite{Bilenky:1989zg,Christova:1999cc,Jack:2000as} using techniques developed in Refs. \cite{Bardin:1976qa,Akhundov:1984mm,Bardin:1987ht}.

 The phase space was now chosen to allow for a cut on the photon energy:

 with